+Pre-deployment testing focuses on isolated models in a single response format.
+Real-world deployment is compound and open-ended.
+Direct-API evaluation mischaracterises safety for agentic deployment, and MC-only evaluation mischaracterises safety for OE deployment; compound systems compound the problem by multiplexing system prompts that can suppress scaffold functionality entirely (Appendix~\ref{app:sysprompt}).
+Three gaps require closure before pre-deployment frameworks~\cite{nistai8002026} are fit for purpose.

+Under naive map-reduce, the four-benchmark mix produces one extra benchmark failure for every fourteen scaffold-routed cases --- a pooled NNH of 14 relative to direct API.
+After option-preserving deployment, per-model residual NNH ranges from 10 (DeepSeek) to 67 (Opus).
+A safety benchmark score belongs next to its NNH on the scorecard, not by itself. ``One additional failure per $N$ queries'' is actionable for procurement; ``$p < 10^{-59}$'' is not.

-\paragraph{The system prompt as a contested resource.} Current LLM APIs expose a single system prompt slot serving two fundamentally different functions in scaffolded deployments: delivering safety instructions and configuring scaffold behaviour.
-These compete directly: a restrictive benchmark prompt suppressed scaffold functionality entirely (10/10 cases, GPT-5.2; Appendix~\ref{app:sysprompt}), while a softer prompt restored full engagement.
-Architecture-dependent propagation (0--100\%) further implies audits must verify whether safety instructions reach all sub-calls.
-The format dependence finding compounds this problem: even when safety instructions propagate, they may assume MC-format behaviour that does not apply in the OE regime of agentic sub-calls.
-Current APIs provide no mechanism for designating instructions as safety-critical and exempt from scaffold override, an architectural gap that governance frameworks should address.
+A single system prompt slot in current LLM APIs serves two functions: delivering safety instructions and configuring scaffold behaviour.
+The two compete directly: a restrictive benchmark prompt suppressed scaffold functionality entirely in 10/10 GPT-5.2 cases (Appendix~\ref{app:sysprompt}).
+The format dependence finding compounds the problem: even when safety instructions propagate, they may assume MC-format behaviour that does not apply in agentic sub-calls.
+No production API provides a mechanism for designating instructions as safety-critical and exempt from scaffold override.